geekusa/combined-feature-classifier/README.md

 ## Problems Encountered

 One problem I did not quite uncover during EDA but showed up during ML modeling was a data leakage problem.
-When a large scale phishing campaign is done, often the phisher is going to send very similar and sometimes the exact same emails to many recipients.
+When a large scale phishing campaign is done, often the phisher is going to send very similar or the exact same emails to many recipients.
 If more than one user alerts on the same email and both emails make it into the dataset, specifically one in the training set and one in the testing set, then the model has an unfair advantage at predicting the email that it really has already seen.
-On the flip side however I also found emails with exact same or very similar subjects that clearly were apart of the same campaign but a much different story inside of them.
+On the flip side however, I also found emails with exact same or very similar subjects that clearly were apart of the same campaign but a much different story inside of them.
 Here is an example of one of these types (using the unix `diff -y` command to compare the emails side-by-side):
 ![similar_but_different](PROJECT_FILES/IMG/similar_but_different.png)

 Here we see the emails are similar but yet they are different enough to both be included in the dataset considering they have enough differentiating attributes--like text body, from TLD, even day of the week and time of day.
 Why do bad actors do this?
-My intuition is that they are trying to evade signature detection is probably their first objective in doing this, but an auxiliary reason might be to evade the human detection in case coworkers talk and compare notes.
+My intuition is that they are trying to evade signature detection as probably their first objective, but an auxiliary reason might be to evade human detection in case co-recipients talk and compare notes.
 Regardless I went through each email that had the exact same subject line or a very similar subject line in order to remove true duplicates which was time consuming.

-Another issue that I had to deal with was an imbalanced dataset which was mentioned earlier in the EDA.
-There are plenty of real-world problems in which the event of interest is an uncommon one such as credit card fraud.
-However to get a model to be able to accurately detect the event and not be influenced too heavily by the negative class over-sampling or under-sampling must take place to try to make a balance.
-I tried using a combination of under-sampling the majority class and SMOTE or Synthetic Minority Over-sampling Technique on the positive class.
-I received better results by just using under-sampling of the majority class, granted this did cause a much smaller dataset than I would have liked.
+Another issue that I had to deal with was an imbalanced dataset which was mentioned earlier in the EDA section.
+There are plenty of real-world problems in which the event of interest is an uncommon one such as credit card fraud (Chawla, Bowyer, Hall, & Kegelmeyer, 2002).
+However to get a model to be able to accurately detect the event and not be influenced too heavily by the negative class, over-sampling or under-sampling must take place to strike a balance.
+I tried using a combination of under-sampling the majority class and SMOTE or Synthetic Minority Over-sampling Technique on the positive class (Chawla, et al., 2002).
+However, I received better results by just using under-sampling of the majority class, granted this did cause a much smaller dataset than I would have liked.

 ## ML Modeling
 I started the modeling by just working with the non-text features to see how well the predictive power stood of those features by themselves.
+Earlier in the EDA section I showed non-text features like body and subject length, along with the sender's TLD but I also created many other numerical attributes such as number of links (meaning HTML `<a>` tags) and number of email addresses found.

 One benefit of the much smaller dataset is that it did leave the potential for trying a broad spectrum of algorithms due to the small amount of time involved to crunch numbers.
-I ended up creating separate Jupyter notebooks for my trials.
-Though I ended up with a lot of notebooks, I found it was easy to copy one and then make some tweaks and then set it aside and then come back to it later when I needed to reference it.
+Though of course if the set was bigger, one could always do the same with just a sample of the larger set, if fact that is a good practice to be in the habit of.
+I ended up creating separate Jupyter notebooks for each of my trials ([found here](https://github.com/geekusa/combined-feature-classifier/tree/master/PYTHON_NOTEBOOKS/FEATURE_TRIALS)).
+Nonetheless, I ended up with a lot of notebooks because of this, but I found it was easy to copy one and then make some tweaks and then set it aside and then come back to it later when I needed to reference it.
 This did however cause issues when I wanted to make changes to the existing code, which meant either going back and fixing it in multiple locations or allowing it to drift.

-The different feature sets I tried were:

-* Non-Text Features Dense
-    * I say dense here because I left continuous variables alone (like body length) and then did one-hot encoding for categorical values.
-Of all of the tests I ran, this feature set performed the worse but still predicting with over 90% accuracy.

-* Non-Text Features Binary
-    * Here I did not leave continuous variables alone and cut them into ranges and then did one-hot encoding for them and the categorical values so all I was left with was a sparse data frame of 1s and 0s.
-This performed much more balanced than the dense non-text features, more algorithms overall scored well with this feature set than the previous dense features.

-* Text Features, Cleaned, Lemmatized and No Stop words TFIDF
-    * Going with the traditional sparse matrix that the `TFIDFVectorizer` creates, though I elected to use my own cleaning function.
-Here the function removed URLs, email addresses, punctuation and numbers.
-The set was also lemmatized using the `spaCy` library and stop words removed (using the `spaCy` list as well).
-I chose to use an ngram range of 1-3 for this feature set.

-* Text Features, Cleaned, Lemmatized and No Stop words TF Binary
-    * Similar to the set just mentioned, ngrams still set at 1-3, but here I turned off the option of `idf` (or Inverse Document Frequency), `norm` is sent to `None` and set true the `binary` option.
-This set just accounts if a word is in the set or not.
-When I first started trying to fulfill this idea, I neglected to set `norm` to `None`, leaving a default value of `l2` then.
-Though this still causes binary behaviour at one point in the process, the output still remains normalized and similar looking to the previous set.
-Once I figured out my folly, I then created notebooks that would reference "CompleteBinary" as the set truly and finaly was.

-* Text Features, Cleaned, Lemmatized and Keep Stop words TFIDF
-    * Similar to the first text set but leaving stop words included and because of this I changed the ngram range to 1-4.

-* Text Features, Cleaned, Lemmatized and No Stop words TFIDF, LSA
-    * Finally, also like the first set but then running the final output through the `TruncatedSVD` algorithm to accomplish LSA or Latent Semantic Analysis.
-This changes the sparse set into a dense one.
-I would have thought that this set would outperform the other text sets but I was dissapointed.

-#### Combined Features
-I had trouble finding solid examples of the best way to go about combining text with non-text features.
-In the end I settled on the concept that in order for it to work, I would either need to make the non-text features sparse, or I would have to make text features dense in order to add them together.
-This is so that the dense features do not dominate the sparse features if I were just to combine them as is.
-I did see and try one idea to have one's prediction create a feature for another set or another idea to have them vote against each other.
-I moved away from these ideas quickly however because I felt that this

-* Combined Features Dense
-    * This set is a combination of the first non-text set and the LSA set for text features.
-In order to get the LSA features to merge with the others, I had to change the LSA features back into a data frame.

-* Combined Features Spare/Binary
-    * This set is a combination of the non-text features changed to binary with the first text set that is a TFIDF.
-Again the TFIDF is changed back into a data frame in order to combine.

-* Combined Features Binary/Binary
-    * The final set of features I chose to work with was likewise a combination of the non-text features changed to binary the term-frequency binary text set.
-Like in the previous combination sets the TFIDF is changed back into a data frame in order to combine.

 #### Algorithms Tried

-The following is the list of algorithms I tried with each set--though there were a couple of algorithms that simply don't work with a features set (such as XGB and MultinomialNB, as it will not take a negative input value).
-As mentioned previously, I could try so many different algorithms because my set was smaller.
-Though of course if the set was bigger, I could always do the same with just a sample of it.
+The following is the list of algorithms I tried with each set--though there were a couple of algorithms that simply don't work with a certain feature sets (such as MultinomialNB, as will not take a negative input value).
 ```
 LinearSVC
 SVC with RBF